Toronto's Royal Ontario Museum organizes irregular special events tours, with educated, informative guides, around historical, cultural...

 Provincial Legislature information

 The seat of Ontario's Provincial Legislature resides in a fabulously ornate 1893 sandstone building, north of College St in Queen's Park.
-For some homegrown entertainment, head for the visitors gallery when the adversarial legislative assembly is in session (Monday, Tuesday and Thursday March to June and September to December).
+For some homegrown entertainment, head for the visitors gallery when the adversarial legislative assembly is in session (Monday, Tuesday and Thursday, March to June and September to December).
 Viewing is free, but security regulations are in full force.
-Free 30-minute tours depart from the information desk.
+Free 30-minute tours depart hourly from the information desk 9:30am to 5:30pm, Monday to Friday.